BND Hamburger Icon

 How do you optimize accounts payable?

-Accounts payable are a standard part of running a business.
-By tracking them closely, you can get a better view of your vendors and suppliers.
-That will help you identify business partners you are over-relying on and ones you can arrange better terms with if you pay early or buy more from them.
+Monitoring accounts payable is a standard part of running a business.
+By tracking them closely, you can get a better view of how much you’re paying your vendors and suppliers.
+That will help you identify business partners you are relying on too much and ones you can arrange better terms with if you pay early or buy more from them.

-“The general rule is to negotiate favorable terms on accounts payable,” Richmond said.
+“The general rule is to negotiate favorable terms on accounts payable,” said Ben Richmond, a managing director at accounting software vendor Xero.
 “You want to pay as late as possible.”

 TipTip

-To get a discount on your accounts payable, look at your vendor list and your payment history with them.
-If you consistently pay on time and are a reliable customer, a discount should be a no-brainer.
-Don’t be afraid to ask vendors for discounts.
+Look at your vendor list and your payment history with each vendor.
+If you consistently pay on time and are a reliable customer, don’t be afraid to ask vendors for a customer loyalty discount.
+Learn more about discounts on accounts payable and accounts receivable below.

 What are accounts receivable?